 Signs of serotonin syndrome signal a potential life-threatening event, and include:

 Here are some of the most common questions about Lexapro (escitalopram):

-A program which uses lab testing and monitoring throughout the process can significantly ease the process, as the information that is gathered can be used to navigate the process in a precise, safe and comfortable way.
-Perhaps the best setting for such a detailed program would be inpatient, so that constant monitoring can occur, as well as adequate adjunctive therapies for physical comfort, de-stressing, and relaxation which is so beneficial throughout withdrawal and recovery.
+ATMC drug tapering treatment programs include the use of lab testing and monitoring throughout withdrawal which can significantly ease the process.
+Moreover, the information gathered is then used to navigate healing in a precise, safe and comfortable way.
+Through the inpatient residential setting, constant monitoring can occur and include adjunctive therapies for physical comfort, de-stressing, and relaxation—beneficial throughout withdrawal and recovery.

 Dr Motl is currently certified by the American Board of Psychiatry and Neurology in Psychiatry, and Board eligible in Neurology and licensed in the state of Arizona.
 He holds a Bachelor’s of Science degree with a major in biology and minors in chemistry and philosophy.
 He graduated Creighton University School of Medicine with a Doctor of Medicine.
 Dr. Motl has studied Medical Acupuncture at the Colorado School of Traditional Chinese Medicine and at U.C.L.A.